jerrypnz/breeze/README.md

+# Breeze

-# Simple HTTP Server Inspired by Tornado
+Simple HTTP Server Inspired by Tornado.
+It is a weekend project for me to practise C programming and Linux API.

 This is a simple HTTP server inspired by [Tornado Web Server](https://github.com/facebook/tornado), for practising my Linux programming kills.
 No third-party libraries are used, only glibc.